datalad/datalad-osf/docs/source/exportdatacode.rst

     $ datalad create collab_osf

 After having created the dataset we want to populate it with some content (just like in the Handbook).
-Importantly we don't want to upload this file on Github, only on OSF.
+Importantly we don't want to upload this file on Github, only on OSF - in the real world this could be your data that is too large to upload to Github.

 .. code-block:: bash